explodinglabs/superstack/docs/gettingstarted.md

 ## 2. Configure Environment Variables

-Copy the example file:
+Copy the example environment file:

 ```sh
 cp example.env .env
 ```

+This `.env` file is used to configure:

+- **Secrets** – Passwords, keys, etc.
+- **Ports** – Configured with env vars so you can adjust the exposed ports (specifically, Caddy's) depending on application (you may bring up multiple for development) or environment.

-> ⚠️ **The .env file is for local development only.** Don't store real secrets
+> ⚠️ Important: This file is for local development only.
+Never store real
-> in production — use CI/CD environment variables or a secrets manager.
+> secrets in version control or production.
+Use CI/CD environment variables or
+> a secrets manager instead.

 ## 3. Start the Stack